umitsarioz/Traffic-Sign-Recognizer/README.md

 <hr>

 ## Main Purpose:
 Train a model to recognize traffic signs using with Convolutional Neural Network.
+It's a multilabel classification problem.

 ![demo.gif](images%2Fdemo.gif)